Scientists Discover 230-Million-Year-Old Turtle That Had No Shell

 — Nature News & Comment (@NatureNews) August 23, 2018

-According to CNN, E. sinensis is an example of mosaic evolution at work, as it developed a beak before other turtles did, but did not come with a carapace.
+According to CNN, E. Sinensis is an example of mosaic evolution at work, as it developed a beak before other turtles did, but did not come with a carapace.
 Mosaic evolution happens when a living creature separately develops certain traits at different times and not necessarily in the order expected.

 “This impressively large fossil is a very exciting discovery, giving us another piece in the puzzle of turtle evolution,” said National Museums Scotland researcher and study co-author Nick Fraser.
 “It shows that early turtle evolution was not a straightforward, step-by-step accumulation of unique traits but was a much more complex series of events that we are only just beginning to unravel.”

 Interestingly, the researchers’ discovery of a prehistoric turtle without a shell also suggests that early turtles might have been diapsids, putting them in the same reptile family as lizards and snakes.
-This can be inferred from the two holes on the side of E. sinensis’ skull, which, according to study co-author Rieppel, ends the debate as to whether turtle ancestors are “evolutionarily more advanced” diapsids, rather than anapsids that didn’t have the distinctive holes in their skulls.
+This can be inferred from the two holes on the side of E. Sinensis‘ skull, which, according to study co-author Rieppel, ends the debate as to whether turtle ancestors are “evolutionarily more advanced” diapsids, rather than anapsids that didn’t have the distinctive holes in their skulls.